kbss-cvut/termit-docker/README.md

    grep: `docker-compose logs | grep "Admin credentials"`) and use them for first login at the configured URL, e.g., http://localhost:1234/termit.

+### Security Note

+Note that the default setup shown above does not protect access to the GraphDB repository.
+If TermIt as a whole is exposed (e.g., via a reverse proxy), anyone could access and edit data in GraphDB.
+To fix this, go to the GraphDB workbench (at `${URL}/${ROOT}/sluzby/db-server`), go to "Setup" -> "Users and Access", create an admin user and enable security.
+Then create another user for TermIt and give it write access to the `termit` repository.
+Use the TermIt user's credentials as values for `GDB_USERNAME` and `GDB_PASSWORD` in `.env` and restart all services.

 ## Configuration

 TermIt is highly configurable both in terms of the content and the way it runs.
 This section provides details on